 \section{Final discussion}

-In last decades, soundscape research hsa become one of the most active topics in acoustics.
-SER modelling benefits from feature selection by leading to more parsimonious and interpretable solutions. and surveys.
-Simpler models and detection of prominent features save time and resources in practical and research problems.
+, soundscape research has become one of the most active topics in acoustics.
+SER modelling benefits from feature selection by leading to more parsimonious and interpretable solutions. {Simpler models and identification of relevant features save time and resources in research problems.}

-The proposed approach can be viewed as a combination between a wrapper method and a filter method for feature selection.
-Specifically, we employ a graph topology learning framework that allows the dependencies and connections among all variables, both inputs and outputs, to be analyzed jointly.
-We can obtained the intensity on the connections with the outputs (and then build rankings, as with a wrapper method) and observe and discard variables according to their correlations (as in a filter method).
-The topology of the graph is obtained by considering a lineal SEM model with a LASSO penalization.
+The proposed approach can be viewed as a combination of a wrapper method and a filter method for feature selection.
+Specifically, we employ a graph topology learning framework that allows the dependencies and connections among all variables, both inputs and outputs, to be analyzed jointly. {This enables to quantify the strength of the connections with the outputs (and thus build rankings, as in a wrapper method) and to observe and discard variables according to their correlations (as in a filter method).} The topology of the graph is obtained by considering a {linear} SEM model (SEM) with LASSO penalization.